Trumpf: Post-war reconstruction

 The company's factories remained largely undamaged during the war.
 As a result, production quickly resumed after the end of the war.
 By 1950, Trumpf was generating more than one million DM in sales revene.
 The rapid growth of German economics across all industries boosted demand.
 During the 60s and 70s, the company was no longer focused mainly on flexible shafts and electric hand shears.

 The foreign customer base that Trumpf built up through its presence at international trade fairs also contributed to growth.
 The first foreign subsidiary was established in Switzerland in 1963.
 In 1969, the company entered the US market.
 In 1977, Trumpf entered the Japanese market.
 Trumpf products were sold in more than 100 countries.

 Trumpf continued to expand its production capacity to meet growing demand.
 In 1972, the company moved its headquarters to Ditzingen near Stuttgart, where new administration and production buildings were built.
-The company's head office was ocated there as of 2008.
+The company's head office was located there as of 2008.